Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Abstract

 \section{Abstract}

 Stochastic dynamics, such as molecular dynamics, are important in many scientific applications.
-However, accessing macroscopic dynamical behavior often requires inordinately long simulation times.
-Coarse graining is a popular technique for addessing this problem.
-While coarse graining provides computational tractability, it comes at the cost of accuracy.
+However, summarizing and analyzing the results of such simulations is often challenging, due to the high dimension in which simulations are carried out, and consequently to the very large amount of data that is typically generated.
+Coarse graining is a popular technique for addressing this problem by providing compact and expressive representations.
+Coarse graining, however, potentially comes at the cost of accuracy, as dynamical information is in general lost when projecting the problem in a lower dimensional space.
 This article shows how to eliminate coarse-graining error using two key ideas.
 First, we represent coarse-grained dynamics as a Markov renewal process.
 Second, we outline a data-driven, non-parametric Mori-Zwanzig approach for computing jump times of the renewal process.
 Numerical tests on a small protein illustrate the method.